wbleonard/atlas-langchain/README.md

 ```

  ### Step 2: Transform (Split)
  Now that we have a bunch of text loaded, it needs to be split into smaller chunks so we can tease out the relevant portion based on our search query.
 For this example we'll use the recommended [RecursiveCharacterTextSplitter](https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/recursive_text_splitter).
-As I have it configured, it attempts to split on paragraphs ("\n\n"), then sentences("(?<=\. )")),then words (" ") using a chunk size of 1000 characters.
+As I have it configured, it attempts to split on paragraphs (`"\n\n"`), then sentences(`"(?<=\. )"`), then words (`" "`) using a chunk size of 1000 characters.
 So if a paragraph doesn't fit into 1000 characters, it will truncate at the next word it can fit to keep the chunk size under 1000 chacters.
 You can tune the `chunk_size` to your liking.
 Smaller numbers will lead to more documents, and vice-versa.

 ```python
 from langchain.text_splitter import RecursiveCharacterTextSplitter